skip to main | skip to sidebar

 Posted: 10/17/2015 08:51 PM EDT

-The scent of curry wafted from a conference hall in Salt Lake City, Utah, Saturday as thousands lined up for a free meal at the Parliament of the World’s Religions,
+The scent of curry wafted from a conference hall in Salt Lake City, Utah, Saturday as thousands lined up for a free meal at the Parliament of the World’s Religions, an international gathering that, every five years, brings together thousands of people from different religious and spiritual traditions.

 Nishkam Centre, a U.K.-based Sikh organization, hosted the free lunch with the help of dozens of volunteers.
 The meal, called a langar, is a fundamental component of the Sikh faith and offered diners a taste of worship at its most egalitarian.

-their shoes and make their way to the dining area.
-There, another set of
+As visitors entered the hall, volunteers instructed them to remove their shoes and make their way to the dining area.
+There, another set of volunteers approached those whose hair was uncovered and placed a simple white bandana on their heads.

 "You are about to eat food that has been blessed, and so we cover our heads out of respect," one volunteer told The Huffington Post.